Afternoon tea in Hertfordshire: 33 of the best

 Sopwell House, St Albans

 Sopwell House offers an interesting twist to its clotted cream and jam afternoon tea with the choice of either the cocktail bar or the light, airy restaurant.

 Traditional afternoon tea is £25.95 from Monday to Friday and £29.95 on Saturday and Sunday.
 Champagne afternoon tea is £35.95 from Monday to Friday and £39.95 on Saturday and Sunday

 Redcoats Farmhouse Hotel & Restaurant, Redcoats Green nr Hitchin

 Not only is Redcoats Farmhouse Hotel and Restaurant in Redcoats Green aesthetically pleasing – a combination of elegant red brick building, fine restaurant and lovely garden – the hotel is a family-run venture, and they pride themselves on a delivering a premium afternoon tea.
 Booking is advised.

-Afternoon tea is £18, with a glass of Prosecco is £25 in total, or a ‘G&Tea’ includes a gin and tonic or other gin cocktail for £25.
-Afternoon tea is served from 2.30pm until 4.30pm Monday to Friday and 1.30pm until 4.30pm on Saturday and Sunday
+Afternoon tea is £22, with a glass of Nyetimber Classic Cuvee NV is £29.50 in total.
+Afternoon tea is served from 2.30pm until 4.30pm Monday to Saturday

-Afternoon tea is £18.75 per person or £37 for two.
-Champagne afternoon tea is £25.50 per person or £50 for two.
+Afternoon tea is £18.95 per person or £37 for two.
 Children’s afternoon teas also available – this should be confirmed at time of booking.
 Afternoon tea vouchers are also available – making for the perfect present!